The following clinicians have their practices at Brighton Psychology Centre.

 Steven is a clinical psychologist with 18 years of extensive experience.
 He has a Masters degree in clinical psychology and is a member of the Australian Psychological Society and a fellow of the Australian College of Clinical Psychologists.
 He has worked in both hospital and private settings and taught and supervised clinical psychology.
-Steven specialises in treating anxiety and depressive disorders as well as dealing with relationship problems.He is particularly interested in psychodynamic psychotherapy and has also trained in CBT and ACT.
+Steven specializes in treating anxiety and depressive disorders as well as dealing with relationship problems.He is particularly interested in psychodynamic psychotherapy and has also trained in CBT and ACT.
 Steven also has a strong background in child and family psychology, he now works only with adults.
 Steven practices full time at Brighton Psychology Centre.

 Dr Rosemary Stevenson